ATLAS-Intro-to-VR-fall-2019/Assignment-3/README.md

     parent.transform.position += (transform.right) * Input.GetAxis("Horizontal");
 }
 ```
 This may move a little quick so try scaling it down by multiplying the axis value by 0.5 or whatever feels right to you.
+Once you have it moving nicely, do the same thing for moving forward and backward using `transform.forward` and the "Vertical" axis.

 ### Teleport
 Most controllers have a trigger, let's map that to a teleport function.
 First, take the plane we had before and create a layer for it called *Environment* in the 8th layer slot, this is similar to how we had a targets layer in assignment two.
 Modify the camera movement script to use same raycasting code we used in assignment 2 to delete targets, then remove the line that destroies the object hit by the raycast.
 Replace `Input.GetMouseButtonDown(0)` in the if statement with `Input.GetButtonDown("Fire1")`, "fire1" was the name of the input for my trigger, use whichever Axis mapped to yours in your code.